-Each year, a select number of our top students are chosen as recipients for one of the Komarnicki Scholarship Awards for political science.
+Each year, a select number of our top students are chosen as recipients for one of the Komarnicki Scholarship Awards for Political Science and Public Administration.
 Here is a recent lineup of super stars selected for our awards:

 Ruben Aguirre (Joseph Graves Award)

 Katrina Crouch (Mary Misiewicz Sadowski Memorial Award)